 - 1. An Administrative Review will be completed to verify all required components were submitted and formatting guidelines followed (e.g. does not exceed page limit). - 2.
-Letters of Intent that pass the Administrative Review are reviewed by the WF Intramural Research Support Committee (IRSC); a Dean-appointed committee of selected expert faculty.
-Reviewers at this stage will be looking for whether proposed projects can help catalyze translation of discoveries to treatments or the delivery of care and to ensure the project is responsive to the RFA. - 3.
+Letters of Intent that pass the Administrative Review are reviewed by the WF Intramural Research Support Committee (IRSC), a Dean-appointed committee of selected expert faculty.
+Reviewers at this stage will be looking for whether proposed projects can help advance translational science and to ensure the project is responsive to the RFA. - 3.
 An invitation to apply for a full application, or notification if you are not selected, will be communicated via e-mail by 11/14/23.